knaaptime/sprint_tutorial_pysal/README.md

         git remote add upstream git@github.com:sjsrey/sprint_tutorial_pysal

-    If the project you are contributing to is ok with merges of master, it is easier to do the following:
+    If the project you are contributing to is ok with merges of main, it is easier to do the following:

         git checkout main
         git pull upstream main